charto/nbind/README.md

 Functions not belonging to any class are exported inside an `NBIND_GLOBAL` block with a macro call `function(functionName);` which takes the name of the function as an argument (without any quotation marks).
-The C++ function gets exported to JavaScript with the same name.
+The C++ function gets exported to JavaScript with the same name, or it can be renamed by adding a second argument (with quotation marks):
+`function(cppFunctionName, "jsExportedName");`

 Note: you cannot put several `function(...);` calls on the same line!
 Otherwise you'll get an error about redefining a symbol.